Alex Johnston (rugby league): 2020

 In round 12 of the 2020 NRL season, Johnston scored a hat-trick as South Sydney defeated St. George 32–24 at Kogarah Oval.

 In round 14, Johnston scored two tries as South Sydney defeated North Queensland 31–30 at the Queensland Country Bank Stadium.

 The following week, Johnston scored two tries as Souths defeated Manly-Warringah 56–16 at ANZ Stadium.

-On 9 September, Johnston signed a two-year contract extension to stay at South Sydney.
-It ended months of speculation about the players future as he had been linked to Melbourne, Wests Tigers and North Queensland.
+In mid-2020, it was reported that Johnston was likely to leave South Sydney at the end of the season.
+It is believed that several clubs were interested in signing Johnston, particularly Melbourne and Wests Tigers.
+On 9 September, Johnston signed a two-year contract to stay at South Sydney until the end of 2022.
+Johnston wrote a letter to South Sydney's coach Wayne Bennett expressing how much the club meant to him, which convinced Bennett to re-sign Johnston.
+At the same time, an online petition attracted 2,500 signatures pressuring South Sydney to re-sign Johnston.

 In the final round of the 2020 NRL season, Johnston scored five tries as Souths defeated bitter rivals the Sydney Roosters 60–8 at ANZ Stadium.

 In the 2020 elimination final, Johnston scored two tries for Souths in their 46–20 victory over Newcastle at ANZ Stadium.

 Johnston made a total of 22 appearances throughout the season as Souths reached their third straight preliminary final but lost 20–16 against Penrith.
 Johnston finished as the year's top try scorer with 23 tries.